moorepants/eme150a/content/pages/project-two.rst

 Static Failure (Friday, November 20)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The static failure memo is due today.
-You will need to show that your
+The static failure memo will need to show that your your design will have a
-your design will have a sufficient safety factor for static loads.
+sufficient safety factor for static loads.

 Dynamic Failure (Wednesday December 2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The dynamic failure memo is due today.
-You will need to show that your your design will have a sufficient safety factor for dynamic loads.
+The dynamic failure memo will need to show that your your design will have a sufficient safety factor for dynamic loads.

 Final Report
 ------------